klauseduard/under-over-models/chapters/09-ai-people-theory-practice.md

 ### 9.2.2 Transformation of Traditional Roles

 AI integration can enable a redefinition of traditional roles, potentially making them more dynamic.
 By automating routine tasks, AI may allow professionals to shift focus towards more strategic or creative work aspects.
+However, understanding this transformation requires recognizing that AI's impact on roles is not simply subtractive—it often involves complex complementarity effects that can actually increase the value of human contributions.

+Autor's (2015) analysis of bank tellers and ATMs provides a compelling example of this dynamic.
+While ATMs automated routine cash-handling tasks, bank teller employment actually rose modestly over a 30-year period.
+Two forces worked in opposite directions: ATMs reduced the cost of operating bank branches (leading to more branches), and information technology enabled tellers to evolve from "checkout clerks" to relationship-building salespersons who could introduce customers to additional services.
+This example illustrates how automation can increase rather than decrease demand for human skills when those skills complement rather than compete with technological capabilities.

 For instance, customer service representatives might transition from handling basic inquiries (potentially handled by chatbots) to resolving more complex issues requiring empathy and problem-solving.
 Similarly, in fields like finance or marketing, AI might take over some data analysis and reporting, allowing professionals to concentrate more on strategic decision-making or campaign development.
+The key insight from Autor's framework is that professionals whose skills complement AI capabilities—rather than simply competing with them—are more likely to experience enhanced rather than diminished professional value.

 Alongside the evolution of existing roles, AI integration is leading to the creation of new roles (e.g., data scientists, machine learning engineers, AI ethicists, AI trainers) reflecting specialized skills needed to develop, implement, and govern AI technologies.

 Recent research on human-AI teaming has highlighted the need to view AI not merely as tools but as potential team members that collaborate with humans to accomplish shared goals (Berretta et al., 2023).
 This human-centered perspective recognizes that effective integration requires understanding both human factors (trust, cognitive load, attitudes) and technological capabilities in designing collaborative work systems.
 Rather than simply substituting human labor, the most effective AI implementations complement human capabilities and create synergies that transform the nature of roles.